 As a member of the student body of LaGrange College, I confirm my commitment to the ideals of civility, diversity, service, and excellence.
-Recognizing the significance of personal integrity in establishing these ideals within our community, I pledge that I will not lie, cheat, steal, or tolerate these unethical behaviors in others.
+Recognizing the significance of personal integrity in establishing these ideals within our community, I pledge that I will not lie, cheat, steal, nor tolerate these unethical behaviors in others.

 The Honor Code is the responsibility of every student, faculty member, and staff member at LaGrange College.
-All members of the College community are needed to support the enforcement of the Code, which prohibits lying, cheating, or stealing when those actions involve academic processes.
+The cooperation of all members of the College community is needed to promote an environment of academic integrity, scholarship, and discipline.